 A Zen Bathroom For Relaxing and Rejuvenating

 When you think of zen, you might think of calming, meditative, harmonious environments that let you quiet your minds and rejuvenate your bodies.
-The bathroom is the perfect place for a zen-inspired decor, especially if you enjoy taking long, warm baths.
+The bathroom is the perfect place for zen-inspired decor, especially if you enjoy taking long, warm baths.

 That may be why the zen style is very popular for today's bathrooms.
 Whether you enjoy the understated, nature-inspired colors or the calming atmosphere, there's no denying that zen bathrooms are beautiful, welcoming, and definitely relaxing.

 Throughout this gallery, we'll have a look at some of the principles that underlie the zen style for bathrooms.
-For example, this space by Mark Dziewulski Architect uses large windows to let the outside environment in.
-Having access to nature is a major feature of the zen aesthetic.Continue to 2 of 14 below.
+For example, having access to nature is a major feature of the zen aesthetic.Continue to 2 of 13 below.

 02 of 13

 Small Zen Bathroom With Garden View